Case Studies of AI in Healthcare: Real-World Applications, Risks, and Lessons

 In our view, the key lesson is that “prediction” is not the end goal; timing is.
 Systems must balance false alarms (annoying, fatiguing) against missed detections (harmful).
 Practical deployments need patient-specific thresholds, robust sensor QA, and safety interlocks that default to conservative behavior.

-2. Real-time monitoring architecture: on-the-fly spike sorting and sensory decoding for volume or pressure estimation
+2. Real-time monitoring architecture: live signal processing for estimating volume or pressure

 3. Epileptic seizure prediction: addressing unpredictable seizures and refractory patient needs